Best Garmin watches for women: Venu 3S smartwatch on a woman's wrist showing AMOLED display with health metrics and training data

 ★★★★½4.7(2,644 reviews) Oregon Tails Best Running Garmin

-Garmin Forerunner 265S Light Pink 41mm AMOLED running smartwatch with training metrics, recovery insights, and race predictor for serious runners
+Garmin Forerunner 265S Light Pink 41mm AMOLED running smartwatch with training readiness, race predictor, and recovery insights for serious women runners

 Price$349.99